Study finds a link between painkillers and hearing loss

 "This study does not support stopping taking these medicines if they're needed," he adds.
 "But people should be aware of the risk, and should talk to their doctor just to see if they really need to be on them."

-If you've noticed changes in your hearing, you can click here to book your FREE* hearing check.
+If you've noticed changes in your hearing, you can click here to book your no cost* hearing check.
 You can also give the team at HEARINGLife a call on 1800 030 502.

 1Harvard Gazette, Longer use of pain relievers tied to hearing loss in women.
 Accessed April, 2017.